For appointments or information, call 785.532.6544

 - Provides athletic training services for students at the Recreation Complex in conjunction with Lafene's Physical Therapy department and K-State Recreational Services.

-The Women's Clinic is staffed by skilled nurses, a nurse practitioner, and a board certified gynecologist.
-The Clinic is designed to serve K-State students in areas of medical and psychosocial aspects of human sexuality.
+Lafene Health Center provides Women's Health Services, staffed by skilled nurses and board certified health care providers.
+These services are designed to for K-State students in areas of medical and psychosocial aspects of human sexuality.
 Confidential counseling and education regarding contraceptive options and sexually transmitted diseases are available.